 Built over 200 years ago to house a prison, the Morrin Centre is now also the home to one of the world’s most beautiful libraries.
 This National Historic Site is yours to discover.
 Ramble through the sinister jail cells.
 See graffiti carved into the floors by inmates and the iron rings used to chain them down.
 In cell block A6, let our guides lead you through our exhibition entitled “Doing Time: the Quebec City Common Gaol (1808 – 1867).”
 This exhibition covers one of the oldest prisons in Québec, part of which still exists in the heart of our building.
 Visitors will discover a hidden, dark and almost unknown part of the city’s history by exploring the building’s past, the life of its prisoners and the conditions of their imprisonment.
 Learn also about Morrin College, the city’s first English-language institute of higher education.
 Explore the chemistry lab while one of our guides tells you about the history of the college from its first class in 1862 to its closing in 1902.
 Then, let yourself be spellbound by the haunting stories surrounding our charming Victorian Library, home to a collection of literary gems, some of which date back to the 16th century.
-The Discovery Tour will be offered daily from September 3rd until December 31st.
+2019 Schedule : The Discovery Tour will be offered every day as of September 2, until December 31st 2019.
+Schedule to come.
 Tours last from 45 to 50 minutes and are available in English and in French.
 To check availabilities for tour times in English and in French or to reserve, please click on the Eventbrite link found below.
 Please take note that the times are subject to change due to group reservations, events or rentals.
 Please call us in advance.
 Group tours are available all year long for a minimum of 8 people, by reserving two weeks in advance.
 For more information on group rates or to reserve your group tour, please contact Stefanie Johnston, Guided Tours Coordinator at firstname.lastname@example.org or 418-694-9147, ext.
 226.